Elizabeth II: Political reforms and crises

-Press scrutiny and Thatcher premiership
+Perils and dissent

 During the 1981 Trooping the Colour ceremony, six weeks before the wedding of Prince Charles and Lady Diana Spencer, six shots were fired at Elizabeth from close range as she rode down The Mall, London, on her horse, Burmese.
 Police later discovered the shots were blanks.
 The 17-year-old assailant, Marcus Sarjeant, was sentenced to five years in prison and released after three.
 Elizabeth's composure and skill in controlling her mount were widely praised.
 That October, Elizabeth was the subject of another attack while on a visit to Dunedin, New Zealand.
 Christopher John Lewis, who was 17 years old, fired a shot with a .22 rifle from the fifth floor of a building overlooking the parade but missed.
 Lewis was arrested, but instead of being charged with attempted murder or treason was sentenced to three years in jail for unlawful possession and discharge of a firearm.
 Two years into his sentence, he attempted to escape a psychiatric hospital with the intention of assassinating Charles, who was visiting the country with Diana and their son Prince William.

-From April to September 1982, Elizabeth's son, Prince Andrew, served with British forces in the Falklands War, for which she reportedly felt anxiety and pride.
+From April to September 1982, Elizabeth's son Andrew served with British forces in the Falklands War, for which she reportedly felt anxiety and pride.
 On 9 July, she awoke in her bedroom at Buckingham Palace to find an intruder, Michael Fagan, in the room with her.
 In a serious lapse of security, assistance only arrived after two calls to the Palace police switchboard.
 After hosting US president Ronald Reagan at Windsor Castle in 1982 and visiting his California ranch in 1983, Elizabeth was angered when his administration ordered the invasion of Grenada, one of her Caribbean realms, without informing her.